Languages skills and careers

 Languages graduates are found in a wide range of professions in the private and public sectors, including international agencies and government bodies (national and European).
 We advise you to thoroughly research your career choices as early as possible, particularly in relation to experience required, differences relating to where you live, or where the study choices you make may affect future opportunities.

 The CBI (Confederation of British Industry) and Pearson Education and Skills Survey 2019, Education and Learning for the Modern World shows the major European languages most commonly in demand among businesses are German (37%), Spanish (35%) and French (32%).
 (Page 8)

 Use the Prospects website to explore career options related to English, Linguistics and Modern Languages where you will find examples of job roles and contacts for further research.
 You can also refer to the job sectors information for Teaching and Education, Marketing, Advertising and PR; Media and Publishing; and Creative Arts and Culture, which are often popular with English Language students.

 ABL is a multilingual recruitment agency specialising in placing language graduates in a wide variety of bi-lingual roles including translation, interpreting, sales and customer service across a wide range of organisations both in the UK and abroad.

-To find out about ways of gaining experience through volunteering see our voluntary work pages.
+To find out about ways of gaining experience through volunteering see our volunteering page.
 You can also use the searchable databases on the following web sites.

 Many graduates undertake further study on completion of their first degree and/or after gaining some relevant work experience.
 Reasons for doing so include wanting to explore an aspect of their studies in more depth, to further or change their career, or because a specific postgraduate qualification is either an entry requirement for their chosen career or would be an advantage if entry is competitive.